abhiyanbeta/markdown/README.md

 # Markdown cheatsheet
 #### _For creating README.md files on github_
-This tutorial can be viewed as an [article](https://abhiyanbeta.github.io/blog/markdown-cheatsheet/index.html) on my blog.
+A tutorial with explanations can be viewed as an [article](https://abhiyanbeta.github.io/blog/markdown-cheatsheet/index.html) on my blog.
 Download this README.md file to get the actual markdown syntax.

 Link to article:

 https://abhiyanbeta.github.io/blog/markdown-cheatsheet/index.html

 ***